- Development Costs Based on the Types of AI Agents

 Regulatory Compliance and Ethical Considerations

-Adhering to legal standards and ethical guidelines can influence AI agent development cost:
+Adhering to legal standards and ethical guidelines can influence custom AI agent development cost:

-- Data Privacy Regulations: Ensuring compliance with GDPR-compliant software or laws like CCPA may require additional resources.
+- Data Privacy Regulations: GDPR-compliant software development or adhering to laws like CCPA may require additional resources.

 - Ethical AI Practices: Implementing measures to prevent biases and ensure fairness can add to development efforts.